Sip some of Australia's best wine, marvel at bush-edged beaches and watch whales in Western Australia's picture-perfect playground, Margaret River.

 Take a road trip to this favourite getaway of West Australians, the Margaret River region.
 Loved for its endless vineyards, tall tree forests and pale beaches, it's where world professionals go to surf and food lovers go to eat in style.
 Few regions can lay claim to such a magical combination.

 Margaret River is best known for the excellent wines produced here, but the region is also home to great craft beer breweries.
 Sit down to a lunch of wood-fired pizza or slow-cooked meats paired with a paddle of craft beers at Eagle Bay Brewing Co, 30 kilometres (19 miles) west from Busselton, which overlooks rolling farmland.
 Then follow the road to Eagle Bay and comb the coast, stopping in at some of Western Australia's most breathtaking beaches.
 Meelup and Castle Rock, where the bush meets the sand, are local favourites.
 In season (August to December), you might spot whales swimming at these sheltered points.
-For your best chance of seeing them, head to Bunker Bay at the end of Cape Naturaliste Road and watch the horizon at either Bunkers Beach Café or the Cape Naturaliste Lighthouse (or book in with Naturaliste Cruises for a closer look).
+For your best chance of seeing them, head to Bunker Bay at the end of Cape Naturaliste Road and watch the horizon at either Bunkers Beach Café or the Cape Naturaliste Lighthouse (or book in with Naturaliste Charters for a closer look).
 Stay at nearby Pullman Bunker Bay Resort and dine in-house at the Other Side of the Moon Restaurant.

 If it's a Saturday, there's only one place to be: exploring the produce stalls at Margaret River township's farmers markets.
 Arrive early (locals get there before 10am) to buy sweet, juicy apples, snap-fresh watercress, earthy garlic and organic potatoes all pulled from the dirt or plucked from the tree that morning.
 Once your calico bags are full – or if it's any other day – spend an hour or two wandering down the main street, stopping in at providores, boutiques and cafés and consider treating yourself at Millers Ice Cream shop, which uses milk produced on a nearby farm.
-At the far northern end of the shopping strip, stop for a lazy lunch in the sunshine at the new, forest-edged Brewhouse Margaret River.
+At the far northern end of the shopping strip, stop for a lazy lunch in the sunshine at the forest-edged Brewhouse Margaret River.

-After a 10 minute drive west from Margaret River township you'll arrive at the rugged coast.
+After a 10-minute drive west from Margaret River township you'll arrive at Western Australia's rugged south coast.
 Follow the bitumen to the mouth of the river where you'll see cars piled high with surfboards.
 Surfers Point is where the world's professional surfers come for giant swell.
 If you don't have a board (or the courage), relocate four kilometres (2.5 miles) south to White Elephant Café, which sits above a cove protecting Gnarabup Beach.
 Grab a coffee and jump in for a swim or rent a stand-up paddle board from Stand Up Surfing.
 If you're enjoying the scenery, join the coastal walking trail and stroll above the sand.
 End your day with a hearty, polished pub meal at the best-value restaurant in town, Settlers Tavern.

 Make your trip happen